Learning Disability and Reading Comprehension Assessments

 No. The testing model we follow determines eligibility for services only.
 A diagnosis is a determination by a licensed professional.
 You may take your test results to a licensed educational psychologist for further evaluation, but if you need a diagnosis for some reason you may want to start with a psychologist or educational psychologist.

 Yes and maybe.
-An eligibility determination from one of our LD Specialists is good at any California Community College.
+An eligibility determination from one of our Learning Disability Specialists is good at any California Community College.
 Other schools may – or may not – accept our results or testing.
 Most schools have their own criteria for determining eligibility.
 We cannot guarantee other institutions will accept our test results, but some have.

 All students are encouraged to access the LIGHT Center to receive one-on-one specialized support.
 Students can receive tutoring and/or work with a specialist to develop academic skills and strategies to overcome challenges they may be facing.